B0ney/iced-texture-canvas/README.md

 What sets this apart is that you can freely modify the image data without re-allocating or resorting to locks.
 This is good if you need to display frequently changing image data.

-Instead of using [`image::Handle`](https://docs.iced.rs/iced/advanced/image/enum.Handle.html), this crate provides `iced_texture::Bitmap` an rgba buffer stored on the CPU.
+Instead of using [`image::Handle`](https://docs.iced.rs/iced/advanced/image/enum.Handle.html), this crate provides `iced_texture_canvas::Bitmap` an rgba buffer stored on the CPU.

-And to view that buffer, you use `iced_texture::texture`.
+And to view that buffer, you use `iced_texture_canvas::texture_canvas`.

 ```rust